Nandu306/nandu306.github.io/_articles/idea_validation.md

 use.
 But, I knew in my heart of hearts, that it was not a compelling reason for anyone to undertake a significant shift in their way of working.
 Another conversation with another school went the same way.
-It took a moment of discomfort (embarrassment, if you will) for it to sink in that schools had adapted for the pandemic and that I was putting the cart before the horse.
-If I were building a product that was actually going to be used by real people, I should have been talking to those people first.
-I should have first immersed myself in that space, identified what their problems were and whether the problem was painful enough for them to resolve by dishing out money.
+It took a moment of discomfort for it to sink in that schools had adapted for the pandemic and that I was putting the cart before the horse.
+Indirectly, I'd embodied what those with some technical skills fall prey to: rushing to build.
+The target user base and their problems should have come first.
+I should have first immersed myself in that space, identified what schools' needs/wants/desires were and whether the problem was painful enough for them to resolve by paying money.

 The conversations weren’t a total disaster though.
 I switched gears half-way through the conversation and used the opportunity to find out more about the